WooCommerce Pricing – What Does It Cost to Launch a Store?

-Selling products online with WooCommerce is quite affordable.
+To sum up, selling products online with WooCommerce is quite affordable.
 When starting out, you’ll need a domain name, a WooCommerce hosting provider, an SSL certificate and a theme.

 As time goes on, you can purchase WooCommerce extensions to improve your customers experience.

-As you continue to grow your store, ensure your site has a backup and is secure.
+Additionally, as you continue to grow your store, ensure your site has a backup and is secure.
 You will also need to stay on top of trends so your online business thrives.

 Our WP College has all the WordPress tutorials, fixes, and optimizations you will need.
 Check it out from time to time.

 - How to set up Cloudflare SSL on WordPress